| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 knows," thought Master Rudiger, "what kinds of plague fleets along these

+waters."
 Jaakop the Archer, Master Rudiger's companion, sat down on a ston and drew a map

 from his traveling bag.
 The map showed the known parts of Mordheim; the unknown parts were

+crossed over with black ink.
 "So," said Jaakop in an attemp to gain Master Rudiger's attention.

 "It is told that these ruins in the north-eastern quarters," he pointed out the